Fill Out The Form Below For More Information About United Cancer Centers

 Ed Clay is a former professional Mixed Martial Arts fighter, at one point, ranked as high as number 9 in the world.
 He ran one of the largest Mixed Martial Arts schools in the United States with multiple students fighting in events such as the Ultimate Fighting Championships.

-His clothing brand, Gameness, which was acquired in 2011, was the largest supplier of Brazilian Jiu-Jitsu Martial Arts uniforms in the world.
+His clothing brand, Gameness, which was acquired in 2011, was one of the largest supplier of Brazilian Jiu-Jitsu Martial Arts uniforms in the world.
 He was a MMA co-host of a highly rated FM sports radio show for 8 years.
 He is the former owner and Editor in Chief of Submission Fighter magazine.

 In 2015, along with his 2 partners Scott Nelson and Deddrick Perry, Clay acquired the CHIPSA hospital in Tijuana, Mexico.
 Ed is interested in developing solutions to address some of the glaring issues with cancer management in the United States and is a strong supporter of Integrative Translational Oncology: believing that the ”bench to bedside,” approach is a better model to fast track leading edge cancer treatments to patients.

 Ed is considered a pioneer in the direct response internet marketing space.
 His vast experience with messaging and online media along with 18 years experience as an entrepreneur gives him a unique skill set as President of United Cancer Centers.